 Bobbins – Paper or Plastic?

 Embroidery thread comes in skeins.
-There is much debate about how exactly skein is pronounced, so I won’t get into that today.
+There are debates about how exactly skein is pronounced.
+It really doesn’t matter.
 But essentially a skein is that long bundle of six-stranded embroidery floss, typically about 8 yards long held together with paper tubes with brands and color numbers on them.